-To support World Elder Abuse Awareness Day which occurred June 15, BFSFCU is committed to promoting awareness about Elder Abuse, specifically the financial exploitation that may occur to the elderly, and ways to prevent it or intervene on behalf of a victim.
+World Elder Abuse Awareness Day takes place on June 15th.
+BankFund is committed to promoting awareness about Elder Abuse and specifically, the financial exploitation that could occur to the elderly population.
+BankFund strives to provide ways to both prevent elder abuse and to intervene on behalf of the victim.

 What is Elder Abuse?

-involving an expectation of trust that causes or creates a risk of harm to an older adult (typically
+relationship involving an expectation of trust that causes or creates a risk of harm to an

-Department, “at least 10% of adults age 65 and older will experience some form of elder abuse in a given
+least 10% of adults age 65 and older will experience some form of elder abuse in a given year”.

 or scammers targeting the elderly population because of their age.

-include physical abuse, psychological abuse, sexual abuse, caregiver neglect and financial exploitation
+abuse include physical abuse, psychological abuse, sexual abuse, caregiver neglect and financial

 Why does Financial Exploitation of the elderly happen?